Moroccan Chickpea and Root Vegetable Stew is a comforting stew, done in an hour but tastes like it took all day! Serve as a main or a side!

 - For children eating purees, add water to small food processor and puree until smooth.

 - If able to eat on their own, you can make the puree and add some pita triangles to serve as a dip.
-My daughter loves anything she can dip.
-You could also add the chopped apricots and cherries and call them sprinkles.
-The bright fruit flavor is something your kid may really appreciate
+Kids love anything they can dip.
+You could also add the chopped apricots and cherries and call them “sprinkles.”
+The bright fruit flavor is something your kid may really appreciate.

 This looks so yummy!
 I love this combination of spices!